Benjie Wimberly

-Benjie E. Wimberly (born December 1, 1964) is an American teacher and Democratic Party politician who represents the 35th Legislative District in the New Jersey General Assembly.
+Benjie E. Wimberly (born December 1, 1964) is an American teacher and Democratic Party politician who is the member of the New Jersey Senate from the 35th district since 2025.
+He previously represented the 35th Legislative District in the New Jersey General Assembly from 2012 to 2025.
 He was also the head coach of the football team at Hackensack High School and is serving as the recreation director of Paterson.

 Education

 Wimberly graduated from Passaic County Technical Institute in Wayne, and Virginia State University where he received a Bachelor of Arts degree in sociology.

 Football coach

 Wimberly was an assistant coach for Eastside High School in Paterson from 1989 through 1994.
 He then served as the head coach of the football team at Paterson Catholic High School from 1995 through 2010, when the school ceased operations.
 In his last seven years at Paterson Catholic, Wimberly amassed a 70–3 win–loss record, and mentored Victor Cruz.
 During his 16 years as coach, Paterson Catholic won seven state championships.
 Wimberly became the head coach of the football team at Hackensack High School in 2012, succeeding Mike Miello.
 He is also serving as Paterson's Recreation Director.